expo/expo/docs/pages/tutorial/gestures.md

 <Terminal cmd={['$ npx expo install react-native-gesture-handler react-native-reanimated']} />

 > If you are using the starter template, you can skip this step.
-The library is already installed for you.
+The library is already installed in the template.

 The `react-native-reanimated` library requires an extra configuration step: